Munster Rugby: Supporters

 On 2 October 2010, Munster played Leinster in the round 5 of the Celtic League at the Aviva Stadium, this set a new crowd attendance record for a Celtic League game at 50,645.
 On 26 December 2017, a new attendance record for Thomond Park in the Pro14 was set when 26,267 were at the Munster v Leinster fixture.

 Munster fans are known for their silence when a kick is being taken, but also for their noise.
 Fans repeatedly chant "MUNSTER" or sing "The Fields of Athenry" (an Irish famine song from Galway, Connacht) and "Stand Up and Fight" (from the Broadway musical Carmen Jones).
-They sang The Black Velvet Band to the Ospreys' Irish winger Tommy Bowe during their 2009 Heineken Cup quarter-final encounter.
+They sang "The Black Velvet Band" to the Ospreys' Irish winger Tommy Bowe during their 2009 Heineken Cup quarter-final encounter.
 Tommy Bowe sang this song at the official reception for the 2009 Grand Slam winning Ireland rugby team.
 Munster Rugby has given the word "Garryowen" to the rugby lexicon.
-The Limerick club of Garryowen introduced the "Garryowen kick", a high up and under which puts defending players under pressure.
-During the 2021–22 season, Munster fans adopted the song Zombie by The Cranberries, who were founded in Limerick, with the hit single featuring prominently in Munster's defeat against Toulouse in May 2022 and in their win against a South Africa XV in Páirc Uí Chaoimh in November 2022.
+The Limerick club of Garryowen introduced the "Garryowen kick", a high up-and-under which puts defending players under pressure.
+Shortly after the 2018 death of Dolores O'Riordan, lead singer of The Cranberries (a band formed in Limerick), Munster fans adopted the band's song "Zombie" as an unofficial anthem.
+The song's status was further cemented during the 2021–22 season, with the hit single featuring prominently in Munster's defeat against Toulouse in May 2022 and in their win against a South Africa XV in Páirc Uí Chaoimh in November 2022.